yaswanthteja/.config/Nvim/Readme.md

 - Now run nvim in your terminal
 - Lazyvim automatically installs all the plugins
 - Now we can run nvim in terminal
+- You can learn nvim shortcuts from here